integreat-io/integreat-api-json/README.md

 - `include` - Specify routes to include
 - `exclude` - Specify routes to exclude
-- `tokenEndpoint` - Override name of token endpoint
+- `tokenEndpoint` - Name of token endpoint, which is only added when this is set
 - `secret` - JWT secret
 - `authSource` - Name of Integreat source to get ident token from